nogringo/lupine-sdk/NIP.md

 # NIP-XX

-## Encrypted File Tree Storage
+## Nostr drive

 `draft` `optional`

-This NIP defines encrypted file tree storage on Nostr using Blossom servers for files and Nostr events for folder structure.
+This NIP defines file tree storage on Nostr using Blossom servers for files and Nostr events for folder structure.

 ### Event Structure